Nowe

 Nowe (Neuenburg in Westpreußen, 1942-1945: Neuenburg (Weichsel)) is a town in Świecie County, Kuyavian-Pomeranian Voivodeship, in northern Poland, with 6,270 inhabitants (2004).

-Founded in the Middle Ages, Nowe is a former royal town of Poland, and contains a preserved old town with several medieval Gothic churches and a castle.
+Founded in the Middle Ages, Nowe is a former royal town of Poland, and features a preserved old town with several medieval Gothic churches and a castle.

 Geographical location

 Nowe is located approximately 75 kilometers north-east of Bydgoszcz and 80 kilometers south of Gdańsk in an elevated position on the river Vistula.
 It is located within the ethnocultural region of Kociewie in the historic region of Gdańsk Pomerania.